The recent wind storm and subsequent power outages were quite the wakeup call for most Lower Mainlanders. Were you caught off guard?

 Plug in chargeable emergency lights (last 17 hours)

 Wind up flashlights (no batteries required)

 Candles (tea lights are less dangerous than pillar or taper candles)

-Again, power outages can often create a warm community feeling.
+Again, power outages can often create a warm community feeling in senior living facilities.
 No iPads, no TV, no computers, simple living, and loving thinking.
 It can go a long way!
 And if another power outage should happen, stay positive!
 We are SO fortunate it’s not the likes of Hurricane Katrina up here – imagine!
 No running water, no plumbing, looting, violent crimes, no food of any kind, in 30 degree heat and humidity.
 We are so very fortunate and must keep things in perspective.

 So love yourself, love your neighbour, be prepared, and let’s count our blessings.